Opinion | A new Middle East is forming while the U.S. withdraws

 As President Trump nears the end of his term, he hasn’t met his goal of withdrawing U.S. troops entirely from “endless wars,” but he has come close.
-By Election Day, the United States will have 4,500 troops in Afghanistan, about 3,000 in Iraq and less than 1,000 in Syria.
+By Election Day, the United States will have 4,500 troops in Afghanistan, about 3,000 in Iraq and fewer than 1,000 in Syria.
 Trump may wish the numbers were zero, but if he pulled the plug completely, he would make bad situations there worse.

 The scorecard of winners and losers in the new Middle East is telling.
 Israel is perhaps the biggest beneficiary, increasingly breaking free from its past isolation with this week’s normalization agreements.
 The Emiratis are big gainers, too, moving toward their vision of a Europe-like region with open borders for trade and investment.